cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 ## A Bit of a Roadmap

 Only a few short years after Ada and Briar enjoyed sweet milk puddings, a man by the name of *Alonzo Church* was born in Washington, D.C., in the United States.
-Three decades later, in the 1930s, Alonzo would develop [the λ-calculus][church1932], a foundational calculus which studies computation using *functions*.
+Three decades later, in the 1930s, Alonzo developed [the λ-calculus][church1932], a foundational calculus which studies computation using *functions*.
 To this day, the λ-calculus underpins most theories of functional programming languages.
 Talk about influential!

 Only a few short years after Alonzo developed the λ-calculus, a man by the name of *Robin Milner* was born near Yealmpton, in England.
 Alonzo lived a long live, over nine decades!
 A few years before Alonzo’s death in the mid 1990s, Robin, together with Joachim Parrow and David Walker, developed the [π-calculus][milner1992], a foundational calculus which studies concurrent computation by processes using *message-passing communication*.
 It wasn’t the first process calculus—it itself was heavily influenced by ideas dating back to the early 1980s—but it’s certainly one of the most influential!